 If SMS is enabled, each time your admin users attempt to login to your site they will be sent a unique code via SMS to the mobile number that is listed against their account.
 They will need to enter this into the “code” field provided to gain access to the admin.

 If for some reason they don’t receive the message you may need to check that their mobile number has been entered into their account correctly, complete with the international country code e.g. +61 404 123 456

 Email 2-Factor Authentication

-A less secure option of email 2 factor authentication is available also which works exactly the same as the above SMS based method except that the code is emailed to the admin.
+A less secure option of email 2-Factor authentication is also available which works exactly the same as the above SMS-based method, except that the code is emailed to the admin.